Best Index Mutual Funds in India (2026)

 0.38

-Over the last month, TML Commercial Vehicles Ltd has been added to the portfolios of 3 out of 138 Index mutual funds.
+Over the last month, Angel One Ltd Ordinary Shares has been added to the portfolios of 26 out of 148 Index mutual funds.
 This signals growing confidence in the stock’s long-term growth prospects among Index fund managers.

-In contrast, Dhani Services Ltd has been sold by 5 of 138 Index mutual funds in the last one month.
+In contrast, Fortis Healthcare Ltd has been sold by 7 of 148 Index mutual funds in the last one month.
 This shift underscores a cautious approach by fund managers toward the stock, reflecting changing market dynamics.

-Over the last 6 months, Index category has seen increased allocation towards Financial Services, Basic Materials, Industrial sectors and allocation in Real Estate sectors has decreased
+Over the last 6 months, Index category has seen increased allocation towards Energy, Consumer Cyclical, Financial Services sectors and allocation in Tech, Health, Real Estate sectors has decreased

 Sectoral allocation of Index Funds